pslucas0212/AWS-Cloud-Practioner-Class-Module-05/README.md

 ### Amazon DynamoDB

+DynamoDB that is serverless nonrelation database or a "NoSQL Database" - you don't underly the underlying infrastructure.
+Just store data.
+Items with attributes.
+Don't worry about scaling.
+Data stored across multiple AZs and across multiple disk.
+DynamoDB has a very quick response.

+Nonrelation database have a simple schema.
+Each item can have different attributes.
+You would require queries against attributes that are designated as keys.
+Your query is aginst one table, not across tables

+Recap
+- Non-relation NoSQL Database
+- Puprose buile
+- Millisecond response time
+- Automatically Scales
+- ...

 #### Transcript
 Let's talk about Amazon DynamoDB.
 At its most basic level, DynamoDB is a database.
 It's a serverless database, meaning you don't need to manage the underlying instances or infrastructure powering it.